Achieving Long-Term Competitive Advantage through Continuous Process Optimization with Business Core Competency

 - Ad Purchase

-The list above is not all inclusive, but you get a good idea that sub-processes might be 2 – 3 levels deep.
+The list above is not all inclusive, but you get an idea that sub-processes might be 2-3 levels deep.

 Once you hit the execution level (usually 3 – 4 levels deep) switch from bullets to a step-by-step narrative view.
 This will allow for links to external content, resources, and intricate process detail to be captured.